mikewillems/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

-List comprehensions are awesome - it's a way of constructing lists by giving a formula for each term, and the syntax is close to mathematical notation (yay!).
+List comprehensions are a way of constructing lists by giving a formula for each term, and the syntax is close to mathematical notation (yay!).
 The main limitation (and what makes it not as powerful for certain scenarios) is the clarity and flexibility with which you can increment over a given range.
-The syntax for list comprehensions cannot process complex statements (past for and if loops), while the lambda used by map/filter can process a dynamic function passed in at runtime.
+The syntax for list comprehensions cannot process complex statements (any statements setting external variables or interacts dynamically with input outside of the construct or any dynamically defined functions), while the lambda used by map/filter can process a dynamic function passed in at runtime.

 For example, the following functions output equivalent code:

 ```
+# Display the last valid index of each word:

 listEx = 'Metis is the best'.split()

 def listComp():